oracle-quickstart/oci-rsa-ansible-wazuh-kibana/CONTRIBUTE.md

-# Contributing to OCI-RSA-ANSIBLE-KIBANA Quick Start Template
+# Contributing to OCI-RSA-ANSIBLE-KIBANA Ansible Playbook

 Oracle welcomes contributions to this repository from anyone.